 NIH/NHLBI-sponsored Phase 2 Trial.
 In September 2020, we announced a Phase 2 clinical trial sponsored by the NIH/NHLBI in order to evaluate the safety of fostamatinib for the treatment of hospitalized COVID-19 patients.
-This multi-center, double-blind, placebo-controlled study randomly assigned fostamatinib or matched placebo (1:1) to 59 evaluable patients.
+This multi-center, double-blind, placebocontrolled study randomly assigned fostamatinib or matched placebo (1:1) to 59 evaluable patients.
 Treatment was administered orally twice daily for 14 days, and a follow-up period to day 60.
-The primary endpoint of this study was cumulative incidence of SAE through day 29.
+The primary endpoint of this study was cumulative incidence of Serious Adverse Events (SAEs) through day 29.
 The trial also included multiple secondary endpoints designed to assess the early efficacy and clinically relevant endpoints of disease course.
-The study completed the enrollment in March 2021 and in April 2021, we announced that this Phase 2 clinical trial met its primary endpoint of safety.
-In September 2021, the data from the NIH/NHLBI-Sponsored Phase 2 trial was published in Clinical Infectious Diseases, an official publication of the Infectious Disease Society of America.
+The study completed the enrollment in March 2021.
+In April 2021, we announced that the Phase 2 clinical trial met its primary endpoint of safety.
+Fostamatinib reduced the incidence of SAEs by half.
+By day 29, there were three SAEs in the fostamatinib plus SOC group of thirty patients compared to six SAEs in the placebo plus SOC group of twenty-nine patients (p=0.23).
+Of these, there was a reduction for the disease related SAE of hypoxia in the fostamatinib group compared to placebo (1 vs 3, respectively; p=0.29).
+The data from the NIH/NHLBI-Sponsored Phase 2 trial was published in Clinical Infectious Diseases, an official publication of the Infectious Disease Society of America in September 2021.